SharePoint/sp-dev-docs/docs/spfx/web-parts/set-up-your-development-environment.md

 * [Visual Studio Code](https://code.visualstudio.com/)

+* Make sure you are running V3 of npm by running the following command

+     npm -g install npm@next

-If you are running on a PC, you need to install a couple more things - Visual Studio and Python.
+### If you are using a PC
+You need to install a couple more things - Visual Studio and Python.

+windows-build-tools will install Visual C++ Build Tools 2015, provided free of charge by Microsoft.
+These tools are required to compile popular native modules.
+It will also install Python 2.7, configuring your machine and npm appropriately.

+    npm install --global --production windows-build-tools

   * If you are using Visual Studio:
     * [Visual Studio 2015](https://go.microsoft.com/fwlink/?LinkId=691978&clcid=0x409)